The first round of holiday festivities are behind us, and the nation turns its eyes to Washington DC to see if this December will be festive or glum.

 2) Spend Down Your FSA Funds.

 Money set aside in a flexible spending account must be spent by the end of the year, else the funds are lost.
-Some the Woodlands Area employers allow a two-and-a-half month grace period.
+Some Woodlands Area employers allow a two-and-a-half month grace period.
 So check with your employer to see what your personal deadline is for utilizing your FSA savings.

 3) Consider “Bunching” Your Expenses.